 The EMS Education Coordinator program is designed to certify individuals who wish to become responsible for providing quality pre-hospital education.

 Since the inception of the first Emergency Medical Technician course in 1971, each of these programs have been developed and are constantly evaluated to keep up with the rapid evolving field of prehospital care.
-The programs listed below are based upon the Virginia EMS Education Standards (VEMSES) which are a derived from the National EMS Education Standards (NEMSES).
+The programs listed below are based upon the National EMS Education Standards (VEMSES) which are a derived from the National EMS Education Standards (NEMSES).

 BASIC LIFE SUPPORT PROGRAMS